NickKelly1/iterable/README.md

 #### sort

-Sorts items in the collection with sensible defaults.
+Sorts values in the collection with sensible defaults.

 Similar to `Array.prototype.sort` but sorts numerically by default instead of alphabetically and does not mutate the callee.